Climate change, new construction mean more ruinous fires

 “These fires are different from most of the fires we’ve been seeing across the West, in the sense that they’re grass fires and they’re occurring in the winter,” said Jonathan Overpeck, a professor in the School for Environment and Sustainability at the University of Michigan.
 “Ultimately, things are going to continue to get worse unless we stop climate change.”

-Flames swept over drought-stricken grassy fields and neighborhoods northwest of Denver on Thursday with alarming speed, propelled by guests up to 105 mph.
+Flames swept over drought-stricken grassy fields and neighborhoods northwest of Denver on Thursday with alarming speed, propelled by guests up to 105 mph (169 kph).
 Tens of thousands were ordered to flee with little notice.

-“I came out of Whole Foods, which is about a half-mile from ground zero, and felt like I had to jump in my car and make a dash for my life as the smoke and wind and nearby flams were engulfing the area,” Susie Pringle of Lafayette said in an email.
+“I came out of Whole Foods, which is about a half mile from ground zero, and felt like I had to jump in my car and make a dash for my life as the smoke and wind and nearby flames were engulfing the area,” Susie Pringle of Lafayette said in an email.
 “It was scary!”

-Three people were missing as of Saturday and at least seven were injured but no deaths were reported.
+Two people were missing as of Sunday and at least seven were injured.
 Officials estimated nearly 1,000 homes and other buildings were destroyed.

-Many whose homes were spared remained without power while temperatures dropped to the single digits.
-The blaze burned at least 9.4 square miles.

 “With any snow on the ground, this absolutely would not have happened in the way that it did,” said Keith Musselman, a snow hydrologist in Boulder.
 “It was really the grass and the dry landscape that allowed this fire to jump long distances in a short period of time.”